 - Straight edge

 For ease of construction, or depending on the size and thickness of your shed, you might even want a framing gun.

-Let’s have a look at the rough steps you’d need to take to construct a shed.
+Below are the rough steps you’d need to take to construct a shed.
 Then you can think about whether it’s worth your time and effort.